How to Make Personal Training Affordable

 Ask about Payment Plans

-Most of the trainers out there will let you set up a payment plan instead of paying for everything up front.
+Most of the trainers out there will let you set up a payment plan instead of paying for everything upfront.
 Many trainers are flexible in this area.
 Negotiation is never out of the question.
 It never hurts to ask for a lower bill for a longer commitment with that trainer.

-Shared SessionsPersonal Training Made Affordable
+Share SessionsPersonal Training Made Affordable

-Off-Peak Hours
+Utilize Off-Peak Hours

 If you have the ability for a flexible schedule you should think about “off-peak” hours.
-Many gyms offer discounted personal training rates for what they call off peak hours.
+Many gyms offer discounted personal training rates for what they call off-peak hours.
 Those hours usually fall between 10 AM and 12 PM and then again from 2 PM to 4 PM.
 Some trainers may be willing to come down a bit on their hourly rate to fill their schedule during what would otherwise be dead time.

 There are always ways to make things affordable for yourself.
 Something we forget in our consumerism culture is that things can be negotiated for.
-Whether it is a car, furniture, a house or personal trainer.
+Whether it is a car, furniture, a house, or personal trainer.
 Things can be negotiated for and prices will drop.
-If negotiation doesn’t work (or isn’t your style) you may have to make a good old fashioned budget.
+If negotiation doesn’t work (or isn’t your style) you may have to make a good old-fashioned budget.
 These things, although sometimes tedious, can work serious magic!
 Try some of these tips and you will soon see that if you really want to make a change, personal trainers can be very affordable!

 About